donpark/session-mongoose/README.md

 MongoDB version 2.2+ has built-in TTL (time-to-live) support.

-TTL support is disabled by default.
-Enabling it will disable the *sweeper*.
 To enable TTL-support, set `ttl` option to session TTL in **seconds**.

     var store = new SessionStore({